sagar87/tensorsignatures/docs/tutorials.rst

 * Arbitrary genomic property(like epigenetic signature activities): :code:`result.k0`, :code:`result.k1`, ..., :code:`result.kx`
 * Mixing proportions: :code:`result.m`

 The last dimension of an extracted :code:`Cluster` parameter always indicates the number of available initialisations.
 To extract the solution of a particular initialisation, we can can simply index it using standard numpy indexing.
-Here we make use of the so called ellipsis operator (...) which enables to index the last dimension of an multidimensional array
+Here we make use of the so called ellipsis operator (:code:`...`) which enables to index the last dimension of an multidimensional array

 >>> solution = cluster.b[..., 3]
 >>> solution.shape